RECONNECTING TO OUR

 When everything is just 'TOO MUCH', or when times are tough and I don't have a lot of time, when in the heat of the moment, about to burst, bawl bash or say something, I shouldn't, I pause and instead, I say;

-many times if necessary to myself in my own mind to whomever, whatever, whichever is crushing or pushing me over the edge
+I say THANK YOU as many times I need to myself in my own mind to whomever, whatever, whichever is crushing or pushing me over the edge,

 Saying THANK YOU quickly informs my mind I will learn something valuable from the experience when I do work through it.

-Saying THANK YOU shifts and reduces my big thoughts and feelings to produce less negative destructive reactions.
+Saying THANK YOU shifts and reduces my big thoughts and feelings to produce less negative and at times destructive reactions.

-When I practice THANK YOU I'm always grateful later on when the storm within passes and have a more settled brain and time to work out what is truly upsetting me.
-When I know what is actually the root cause of my upsets I can work out what action I can take, if any, to better care of myself and my child.
+When I practice saying THANK YOU amidst a painful moment, a psychological distressed state (aka meltdown), I'm always grateful later on when it passes.
+When my mind is calmer and giving it time to work out what is truly upsetting me I can better know what is actually the root cause and what loving and kind action I can take, if any, for myself and/or my child.